PaletteAlchem/filterOptim/README.md

 ### Three different .m files:
 #### 1. Main_filter1, Main_filter2, Main_filter3:

-One could excute them directly to investigate the examples in this paper(Filter1 to Filter2);
+One could excute them directly to investigate all the examples in this paper;

 #### 2. Objfunc1, Objfunc2, Objfunc3: